mortenskoett/itu-devops-group-noname/report/chapters/302_repo_and_branch_strategy.md

 The *release* branch is used only for the stable versions of the code base and should only rarely see pull requests.
 Two approved reviews are required to merge.
 When a pull request is merged, the feature branch should be deleted.

-release[tab]		-------->	 (only used at milestones or when a stable master needs to be captured)
+release\	\	-------->	 (only used at milestones or when a stable master needs to be captured)
 			/
 master	 	----------->	 (newest stable changes)
 		/     /